-The anticipated completion date for the detailed design is mid 2022.
-This phase of the uMshwathi RBWSS project is expected to cost R249 million.
+The detail design has been completed.
+This phase of the uMshwathi RBWSS project is expected to cost R200 million.

-(b) Lower Thukela Bulk Water Supply Scheme - Phase 2
+(c) Lower Thukela Bulk Water Supply Scheme - Phase 2

 Planning No. 204.19

 Project No. CI.00174

-Project Status Detail Design
+Project Status Tender

 Construction of Phase 1 of the Lower Thukela Bulk Water Supply Scheme (LTBWSS) was completed in August 2017.
 The Lower Thukela Bulk Water Supply Scheme will supply the town of KwaDukuza and en route communities in the KwaZulu-Natal North Coast.
-The Universal Access Plan Phase 2 planning study (Umgeni Water 2016; see Section 2.7 in Volume 1) identified the option to use LTBWSS to supply the King Cetshwayo District Municipality and the City of uMhlathuze.
+The Univeral Access Plan Phase 2 planning study (Umgeni Water 2016; see Section 2.7 in Volume 1) identified the option to use LTBWSS to supply the King Cetshwayo District Municipality and the City of uMhlathuze.
 Phase 2 of the LTBWSS will double the treatment capacity from 55 M l /day to 110 M l /day and construct a pipeline to feed into a new 30 M l reservoir on the outskirts of Mandini (Figure 12.45).